devNagy24/Titanic-Survival-Prediction-/README.md

 ## Project Overview

 This project uses the [Titanic dataset](https://www.kaggle.com/competitions/titanic/data) to predict which passengers were likely to survive the disaster.
-It walks through the complete machine learning pipeline — from data cleaning and exploration to model training, evaluation, and prediction.
+It walks through the complete machine learning pipeline, from data cleaning and exploration to model training, evaluation, and prediction.

 Two models were trained and compared:
 - **Logistic Regression** (baseline model)